×

 When we asked expats and global nomads about their social experiences in Santiago, they replied:

 "Generally fine, but as an expat one must acknowledge that FAMILY to Chileans is the most important thing.
 So, with large families, they often do not have the inclination or time to meet with others.
-Unlike in UK, where the cameraderie centres around the local sports club, pub, community activity," wrote one expat living in Santiago.
+Unlike in UK, where the cameraderie centres around the local sports club, pub, community activity," said an expat in Santiago.

 What advice to expats in Santiago have about housing?